Gay Veteran Says San Pedro Neighbors Target Him With Criminal Acts Because of His Sexuality

 "It's a sad situation, and we're not going to let it happen, because if you mess with one of us you mess with all of us," neighbor Aiden Garcia-Sheffield said.

-Gierach has filed numerous police reports, and the Los Angeles Police Department confirmed it investigating.
+Gierach has filed numerous police reports, and the Los Angeles Police Department officials confirmed they are investigating.
 But when they visited the home of the neighbors involved, they were unable to make contact with anyone, officials said.

 But ultimately, Gierach just wants to be treated with respect.